biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04c-Mode-Spotlight-MDP.md

     *   "Add cross-links between related documents"
     *   "Create an index page for this folder"
     *   "Reorganize this content with better headings and structure"

+### ⚙️ Setting Up MDP Mode

+To use MDP Mode, you first need to set it up as a Custom Mode in Cursor.
+If you're unfamiliar with creating Custom Modes, please refer to the [Introduction to Custom Modes](./04a-Introduction-to-Custom-Modes.md) for a step-by-step guide.
+You can copy the system prompt provided in this document to create your MDP Mode.

 ## Document Types MDP Mode Excels At